ONSdigital/dp-frontend-release-calendar/README.md

 Provides server side rendering of the Release Calendar and Release pages.

 A Release Calender page is constructed from metadata drawn from the Search API.
+See [search service architecture docs here](https://github.com/ONSdigital/dp-search-api/tree/develop/architecture#search-service-architecture)

 A Release page is constructed from the data drawn from the Release API.

 ### Getting started

+Run `make help` to see full list of make targets.

 * Run the Digital Publishing Design System (`dp-design-system`) in a separate shell with `./run.sh`